fcolome14/cookiecutter-api/{{cookiecutter.project_slug}}/README.md

 To run the application this project offers several options:

-1. **Docker Compose**: The application can be run in a containerized environment using Docker Compose:
+1. **Docker Compose**: The application can be run in a containerized environment:

     ```shell
     make deploy